ooples/pine_script_docs/source/essential/Arrays.rst

 History referencing
 -------------------

-Past instances of array id's or elements cannot be referenced directly using Pine's `[ ] <https://www.tradingview.com/pine-script-reference/v5/#op_[]>`__ history-referencing operator.
+Past instances of array IDs or elements cannot be referenced directly using Pine's `[ ] <https://www.tradingview.com/pine-script-reference/v5/#op_[]>`__ history-referencing operator.
 One **cannot** write: ``array.get(a[1], 0)`` to fetch the value of the array's first element on the previous bar.